-- What does immortal mean?
-Hint: the prefix im means not. (having the quality of never dying) - What kinds of immortal characters might be found in myths? (gods and goddesses) - What kinds of mortal characters might be found in Greek myths? (humans or other animals) - Tell students that today's Greek myth is a story that tries to explain how the first mortal creatures were created.
+- What kinds of immortal characters might be found in myths? (gods and goddesses) - What kinds of mortal characters might be found in Greek myths? (humans or other animals) - Tell students that today's Greek myth is a story that tries to explain how the first mortal creatures were created.